-Investigators may request total (direct + indirect) costs of up to \$10,000, with a limit of 8% on IDC.
+Investigators may request total (direct + indirect) costs of up to \$25,000, with a limit of 8% on IDC.
+Proposals requesting less than the maximum amount are encouraged.
 Funds can be used for investigator and/or research assistant salaries, travel, and/or costs associated with data acquisition.
-Funds cannot be used to purchase equipment.
-Proposals must be submitted by a single institution.
-Sub-awards to other institutions are not allowed.
+They cannot be used to purchase equipment.
+Proposals must be submitted by a single institution, and funds will be obligated to successful grantees as fixed-price sub-awards.
+Further sub-awards from the grantee's institution to other institutions are not allowed.
+Grantees will receive 80 percent of the award at the beginning of the project, with the remaining 20 percent distributed upon submission of a final report.
+Grantees will need to provide for review documentation of IRB approval from their home institution before funds can be distributed.
+This process can take time but is easier for projects deemed "exempt," than those requiring an "expedited" or "full" IRB review.
+Grantees should plan accordingly.